CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Here are some options for preparing your Apptainer/Singularity image:

-* Build a Singularity/Apptainer image on Puhti without `sudo` access using `--fakeroot` flag.
+* Build a Singularity/Apptainer image without `sudo` access using `--fakeroot` flag.
-* Convert a Docker image to Apptainer on your local system and then copy it to Puhti.
+* Convert a Docker image to Apptainer on your local system and then copy it to the supercomputer.
-* Convert a Docker image from a container registry on Puhti.
+* Convert a Docker image from a container registry on the supercomputer.

 More information on these different options can be found in our [documentation on creating containers](../../computing/containers/creating.md).